e-mk/mpl-candy-machine-peerguard/programs/candy-guard/tests/README.md

 Markdown
 # PeerGuard

-PeerGuard is a custom candy guard for the Metaplex Candy Machine, designed to mint NFTs by confirming payment through a Stripe transaction ID.
-This innovative approach streamlines the minting process by integrating traditional payment systems with blockchain technology.
+PeerGuard is a custom candy guard for the Metaplex Candy Machine that enables minting NFTs upon receiving transaction ID confirmation from Stripe, allowing users to purchase NFTs with traditional payment methods.

 ## Table of Contents